 What’s structural reform?

-Governments are usually reluctant to pursue structural reforms because they’re difficult and complex to undertake.
+Usually governments are reluctant to pursue structural reforms.
+The reforms are difficult and complex to undertake.
 They can face stiff opposition.
-Also, their benefits can only be seen in the long term, unlike fiscal and monetary policies that can display benefits in the medium term.
+Also, their benefits can only be seen in the long term.
+In contrast, fiscal and monetary policies can display benefits in the medium term.

-It’s important to note that structural reforms are country-specific.
-There isn’t a set formula for designing or implementing them.
+It’s important to note that structural reforms are specific for each country.
+There isn’t a set formula for designing or implementing structural reforms.